microsoft/todo-app-java-on-azure/doc/deployment/deploy-to-azure-container-service-using-maven-plugin.md

-# Deploy to Azure Container Service using Fabric8 Maven Plugin
+# Deploy to Azure Container Service (AKS) using Fabric8 Maven Plugin

 This document shows how to deploy this todo app java project to Kubernetes cluster using Maven plugin.
 It firstly uses Spotify Docker Maven Plugin to build a docker image and push the image to a private Azure Container Registry.